Fancy your chances as an older model, but worried you may not have what it takes to make a success of a fabulous new career opportunity?

 If your eyesight is going, use a magnifying mirror with a light for accuracy when applying make up.

 Go nude: make this beauty trend work for you

 For many shoots, you will be wearing sample clothes, so if you have kept yourself trim and are a natural size 8-12, you’ll be perfect for most jobs.

 Keeping fit and flexible helps, so you can cope with the legwork of going to castings for a start, but also to have the energy to keep going on a shoot all day – modelling can be surprisingly tiring.

 Ten ways to do more exercise – without even noticing

 Be prepared to develop a thick skin!
-Your lovely bookers at Mrs Robinson Management will do everything they can to ensure each of your jobs goes smoothly, but don’t take it personally if you are left to sit on your own between shots, while the rest of the team are preparing the next outfit/scenario to be photographed.
+Don’t take it personally if you are left to sit on your own between shots, while the rest of the team are preparing the next outfit/scenario to be photographed.

 Take along something to read – you will get bored!
 A positive attitude goes a long way and if you are pleasant to work with, clients will come back to you again.
 And don’t turn up with a hangover!

 Discover the best free Kindle books